 - Instrumental band and vocal program and Grade 6–7 musical

-- Increased opportunities for public speaking, debate club and involvement in student publications
+- Increased opportunities for public speaking, Debate Club and involvement in student publications

 Learning Support